-The purpose of this requirement is to engage the Ph.D. candidate and their committee in planning a program for gaining professional-development skills and experiences that will help the student achieve their career goals and enjoy a career that makes use of their academic training.
+The purpose of this requirement is to engage the Ph.D. candidate and their dissertation committee in planning a program for gaining professional-development skills and experiences that will help the student achieve their career goals and enjoy a career that makes use of their academic training.
 The final Professional Development Portfolio (PDP) should reflect a sustained, substantial, and coherent effort that addresses multiple activities and experiences.
 There is no fixed formula for what constitutes an acceptable PDP because the career goals and interests of candidates will vary.
-The appended list of activities and experiences is meant to provide examples but other items can certainly be included subject to approval by the candidate's dissertation committee and the GIC.
+The appended list of activities and experiences is meant to provide examples.
+Other items can certainly be included, subject to approval by the candidate's dissertation committee and the GIC.

 2.6.1.
-Process and Time Line:
+Process and Timeline:

-1. The candidate writes a realistic and brief plan describing the activities and experiences that would accumulate to become their PDP.
-This should be rationalized in the context of career and professional goals, and include a preliminary timeline.
-The professional-development proposal should be submitted to the dissertation committee after passing the Ph.D.
+- 1. The candidate proposes a realistic plan describing the activities and experiences that would accumulate to become their PDP.
+This plan should be rationalized in the context of career and professional goals, and it should include a timeline that spans their full Ph.D. program.
+The professional-development plan should be submitted to the dissertation committee after passing the Ph.D.
 Qualifying Exam and forming that committee.
-Ideally the proposal should be discussed with the dissertation committee at their first meeting, but must be discussed and approved no later than one semester after passing the Qualifying Exam.

-It is the department's expectation that during this process the faculty advisor and the dissertation committee engage with the student in helping to develop a sound and effective PDP plan.

-- 2. After discussion with the dissertation committee, the candidate submits a revised proposal for approval by their faculty advisor (on behalf of the dissertation committee).
-The advisor then forwards the proposal to the Chair of the GIC for approval by the GIC. - 3.
-Annually, candidates report on their progress towards fleshing out their PDP, using the annual evaluation spreadsheet (see Section 4.3).
-Candidates should also report their progress to their committee at committee meetings, seeking their advice about any proposed changes or issues. - 4.
-When the candidate has completed all the activities and experiences outlined in their plan, the candidate submits their portfolio to the GIC (the portfolio can be in the form of a full curriculum vitae, along with a brief explanation of how the final portfolio maps into the PDP plan).
-The GIC certifies completion of the PDP requirement by a letter to the candidate, copied to the advisor and dissertation committee.
-This letter is placed in the student's file.
+Ideally the plan should be discussed with the dissertation committee at their first meeting.
+It must be discussed and approved before scheduling the General Exam.
+It is the department's expectation that during this process the faculty advisor and the dissertation committee will engage with the student in helping to develop a sound and effective PDP plan. - 2.
+After discussion with the dissertation committee, the candidate submits a revised proposal for approval by their faculty advisor (on behalf of the dissertation committee).
+The advisor then forwards the plan to the Chair of the GIC for approval by the GIC. - 3.
+A PDP plan must be proposed and approved by the GIC before the General Exam takes place.
+After approval by the GIC, the PDP becomes a 'living document' that can and should be revised throughout the students' progress through their degree. - 4.
+Annually, candidates report on their progress towards their PDP using the annual evaluation spreadsheet (see Section 4.3).
+Candidates should also report their progress to their dissertation committee at committee meetings, seeking their advice about any proposed changes or issues. - 5.
+When the candidate has completed all the activities and experiences outlined in their plan, the candidate submits their portfolio to their dissertation committee (the portfolio can be in the form of a full curriculum vitae, along with a reflection on how the final portfolio mapped into the PDP plan).
+The dissertation committee certifies completion of the PDP requirement.